shaziya12/create-read-update-delete-angular8/README.md

  ` });`<br/>
-   *defining a function in order to retrieve all inserted records into employeeList, defining a function in order to retrieve all inserted records into employeeList.using this snapshotChanges() which returns an observable from angular AngularFireList* <br/>
+   *Defining a function in order to retrieve all inserted records into employeeList,using this snapshotChanges() which returns an observable from angular AngularFireList* <br/>

   `getEmployees() {` <br/>
    ` this.employeeList = this.firebase.list('employees');` <br/>
     `return this.employeeList.snapshotChanges();`<br/>
     `}`

- *this function contain one parameter employee ,In order to insert new record use push() from AngularFireList and pass an object containing details of new employee, so whenever a new record is inserted , a primary key ($key ) will also be generated*
+ *This below function contain one parameter employee ,In order to insert new record use push() from AngularFireList and pass an object containing details of new employee, so whenever a new record is inserted , a primary key ($key ) will also be generated*

  `insertEmployee(employee) {`<br/>
      ` this.employeeList.push ({`<br/>